 Permanent Recall of Gas.
-On any Exercise Date that a Default does not exist with respect any of the PG&E Parties under the [are we using the ISDA Agreement of the Master Netting Agreement definition?] ([I don’t think PG&E should be able to implement a permanent release in a situation where there is any kind of a Default in existence]) , that the value of the collateral provided by the PG&E Parties under the [which contracts???](which shall include the Basis Value) exceeds the value of collateral required to be provided by the PG&E Parties in accordance with the [Underlying Master Agreements and the Master Netting Agreement—Disscuss] ( such difference hereafter referred to as the “Excess Collateral Value”), then upon not less than three business days notice to ENA, ET Gas shall be entitled to recall that portion of the Pipeline Capacity [discuss implications of the timing of such a permanent release—does it need to happen at least 5 days prior to beginning of a month, or can it occur closer to beginning of a month??] specified by ET Gas that equals or is less than the Excess Collateral Value; provided that such permanent recall may only be made for the remaining term of the Pipeline Capacity that is being permanently recalled. .
-So long as consist with the terms of this Agreement and the Transfer Notice, ENA shall cooperate with ET Gas to take such actions as are necessary to effectuate the permanent recall of the foregoing described quantity of Pipeline Capacity (including without limitation issuing the necessary instructions to El Paso to release the foregoing described quantity Pipeline Capacity to ET Gas for the remainder of the term thereof).
+On any Exercise Date, provided that a Default does not exist with respect any of the PG&E Parties under the Master Netting Agreement, if the value of the collateral provided by the PG&E Parties under the Underlying Master Agreements and the Master Netting Agreement(which shall include the Spread Value) exceeds the value of collateral required to be provided by the PG&E Parties in accordance with the Underlying Master Agreements and the Master Netting Agreement ( such difference hereafter referred to as the “Excess Collateral Value”), then on such Exercise Date ET Gas shall be entitled to recall that portion of the Pipeline Capacity specified by ET Gas that equals or is less than the Excess Collateral Value; provided that such permanent recall may only be made effective beginning the first gas day of the next following calendar month for the remaining term of the Pipeline Capacity that is being permanently recalled.
+So long as the recall is consistent with the terms of this Agreement and the Transfer Notice, ENA shall cooperate with ET Gas to take such actions as are necessary to effectuate the permanent recall of the foregoing described quantity of Pipeline Capacity (including without limitation issuing the necessary instructions to El Paso to release the foregoing described quantity Pipeline Capacity to ET Gas for the remainder of the term thereof).
 A Pipeline Capacity recall under this Section 3 shall be permanent and without further right of any kind to ENA or the other ENA Parties.

-Basis Value as Collateral.
-For purposes of this Agreement, the term “Basis Value” shall be equal to the difference between (a) Market Area Value minus (b) the Production Area Value minus (c) the Marketing Costs.
-The term “Market Area Value” shall be calculated by multiplying (i) the price of gas (in $/mmBtu) at the delivery point for the applicable package of Pipeline Capacity by (ii) a number equal to the maximum daily quantity of such the applicable package of Pipeline Capacity (expressed in mmBtu per day) by (iii) the number of days remaining in the term of the applicable package of the Pipeline Capacity.
-The Production Area Value shall be calculated by multiplying (i) the price of gas (in $/mmBtu) at the receipt point for the applicable package of Pipeline Capacity by (ii) a number equal to the maximum daily quantity of such applicable package of Pipeline Capacity (expressed in mmBtu per day) by (iii) the number of days remaining in the term of the applicable package of the Pipeline Capacity.
-The Marketing Costs shall be equal to the demand charge and other charges payable with respect to the Pipeline Capacity that are not calculated on a volumetric basis [Why wouldn’t fuel and capacity charges be included??]for the remaining term of the Pipeline Capacity.
-[Where’s the mechanism for present valuing the Basis Value?
-Whose prices curves do you use to determine the “price of gas”]
+Spread Value as Collateral.
+For purposes of this Agreement, the term “Spread Value” shall mean the value calculated in accordance with the “Spread Value Determination Formula” set forth on Exhibit 4 hereto.